lkilcommons/apex-python/readme.md

 Also have tested using OSX system python in a Python virualenv.
 If you test in windows and find problems, file an issue in the issue tracker and I'll work on it.

-Currently only Python 2.7 is supported.
-Working on Python 3 support.

 Dependanices:
 - numpy
 - gfortran (for f2py wrapper)